Skip to content

 paymentMethod

-The full list of payment methods is available under the type enum for the PaymentMethod object.
+A single payment method from the available enum cases including .card, .applePay, .googlePay, and many others.
 To see which payment methods are available to you, check your payment method settings.

 This filter is ignored if the destination_on_behalf_of_charge_management feature is enabled.